brodybits/CB-dialog-appx-8.1-phone-test/README.md

 NOTE: The desired Cordova sqlite plugin version must be added to run this test.

-A promise polyfill may be needed to run this test on older mobile devices.
+INCLUDED: A promise polyfill may be needed to run this test on older mobile devices.